Compress Image to Exact KB Size Online

 Why Use MyImageCompressor?

-• Exact size control: Compress images to specific KB sizes like 20KB, 50KB, or 100KB without guessing.
+• Exact size control: Easily compress images to specific sizes like 20KB, 50KB, or 100KB

-• Multiple format support: Works with JPG, PNG, and WebP images.
+• Supports multiple formats: Works with JPG, JPEG, PNG, and WebP images

 Not Sure Which Image Size You Need?